guille209/TwitterClient/README.md

 Project: TwitterClient

-Description: Twitter client that uses Twitter API REST offering more functionalities such as:
+Description: Twitter REST client that uses Twitter API REST adding more functionalities such as:

 --Scheduling a tweet to certain date, hour